 5) And, it is FREE!

-Note: Perch is compatible only with android 4.0 and above.
+Note: Perch is compatible only with Android 4.0 and above.

 Consider the cases when a security camera will be useful to you – If you live in a suspicious neighbourhood, and you are worried about theft.
 Or you need to look after your baby from a different room.
 Or you simply want to keep an eye on what’s happening in your home while you are out.
 For all these cases, you can setup a home surveillance camera without digging a hole in your pocket.
 But first, make sure to secure your Android phone so the video stream remains private to you only.

 How to use Perch?